 Not so fast.
 Mike Cintolo, Chief Analyst of our flagship Cabot Growth Investor advisory, our resident market historian, and probably the best at timing the stock market of any investment expert I know, says otherwise.
-On his annual January webinar last month, he told listeners that we are in the middle innings of the current secular (very long-term) bull market.
+Mike has been identifying green lights in market signals and moving his portfolio out of cash and increasingly into promising stocks.